 MPA Degree Program

-Troy MPA is a quality degree: The MPA program is fully accredited by Southern Association of Colleges and Schools (SACS) and the National Association of Schools of Public Affairs and Administration (NASPAA).
+The Troy MPA is a quality degree: The MPA program is fully accredited by Southern Association of Colleges and Schools (SACS) and the Network of Schools of Public Policy, Affairs and Administration (NASPAA).
 The program requires a total of 12 courses (9 core courses and 3 concentration courses).
-Students may need to take a 13th course as an internship if they have not worked a minimum of 1 year in a professional position related to public administration or nonprofit work.
+Students may need to take an internship if they have not worked a minimum of 1 year in a professional position related to public administration or nonprofit work.

 Troy MPA is fast: Students can take a total of two graduate courses per term and can complete the degree in as little as one year and 10 weeks.